3 weeks in Canada: what to do and see?

 Accommodation in Whistler

-- Summit Lodge Boutique Hotel Whistler: Located 10 minutes walk from the slopes.
-Modern and cozy studio equipped with a kitchenette from €170 per night.
-The pluses: the comfort and decoration of the accommodation, the very friendly staff, the swimming pool and the jacuzzi.
-It is our favorite for its performance / price ratio in Whistler.
+• Summit Lodge Boutique Hotel Whistler: Located 10 minutes walk from the slopes.
+Modern and cozy studio equipped with a kitchenette from 140 € per night.
+The most: the comfort and the decor of the accommodation, the very nice staff, the pool and the jacuzzi.
+This is our favorite for its benefit / price ratio in Whistler.

-- Pan Pacific Whistler Mountainside: Located just 150 yards from the gondola base.
-Spacious studio, very well equipped with oven, microwave, dishwasher, convenient for cooking, from €200 per night.
-Most: the situation, the equipment, the friendliness of the staff.
+• Pan Pacific Whistler Mountainside: Located just 150 meters from the departure of the gondola.
+Spacious studio, very well equipped with oven, microwave, dishwasher, practical to be able to make food, from 250 € the night.
+The most: the situation, the equipment, the friendliness of the staff.

-- Four Seasons Resort Whistler: Upscale hotel located in upper Whistler.
-This 5* hotel offers very comfortable and cozy double rooms with a view of the mountains, from €400 per night, breakfast at €37.
-The pluses: a heated outdoor swimming pool, a SPA, jacuzzis, free shuttle service.
+• Four Seasons Resort Whistler: An upscale hotel located in the upper part of Whistler.
+This 5 * hotel offers very comfortable and cozy double rooms with views of the mountains, from 500 € per night, breakfast 27 €.
+Goodies: a heated outdoor pool, a SPA, jacuzzis, free shuttle service.
 This is our recommendation for a luxury stay in Whistler!

-For a slightly more economical alternative and if you don’t mind sleeping in a dorm bed, I recommend sleeping at the Hi Whistler Hostel.
-Bed in dormitory from 40€ per night.
+For a slightly more economical alternative and if sleeping in a dormitory bed does not bother you, I advise you to sleep at Whistler Lodge Hostel.
+Everything is new, clean and you will have access to a jacuzzi in the middle of the forest.
+Bed in dormitory from 40 € per night.

 Day 7-8: Wells Gray Provincial Park